Best Online Associate in Medical Billing and Coding

 What Is Medical Billing and Coding?

-What Is an Online Associate in Medical Billing and Coding Degree?
+What Is an Online Associate Degree in Medical Billing and Coding?

 Degrees in medical billing and coding prepare students for national coding certification exams and entry-level positions.
-They do this through a combination of course lectures, readings, and practical assignments.
+Courses typically feature a combination of lectures, readings, and practical assignments.

-Throughout the program, students study medical terminology, human anatomy, and insurance plans and regulations, developing skills in medical ethics, patient account management, medical insurance claim processing, and diagnosis and procedure coding.
+Throughout your program, you'll study topics like medical terminology, human anatomy, and insurance plans and regulations.
+You'll also develop skills in medical ethics, patient account management, medical insurance claim processing, and diagnosis and procedure coding.

 What Else Can I Expect From an Associate in Medical Billing and Coding Program?

-An online associate degree in medical billing and coding usually consists of 60 credits of coursework, including general education classes, major core classes, and electives.
-The curriculum prepares students for professional certification through study of medical terminology, procedure coding systems, and software applications in healthcare.
+If you pursue an online associate degree in medical billing and coding, you'll complete 60 credits of coursework, including general education classes, major core classes, and electives.
+The curriculum prepares students for professional certification through the study of medical terminology, procedure coding systems, and software applications in healthcare.

 Medical Billing and Coding Curriculum

-The American Academy of Professional Coders (AAPC) is the world's largest training and credentialing organization in the healthcare field, representing more than 190,000 members.
-Because medical coding regulations, requirements, and standards have become increasingly complex over the years, most employers prefer to hire medical billers and coders with AAPC certification, though they may allow new employees to earn certification shortly after being hired.
+AAPC — formerly known as the American Academy of Professional Coders — is the world's largest training and credentialing organization in the healthcare field, representing more than 200,000 members.
+Because medical coding regulations, requirements, and standards have become increasingly complex, many employers prefer to hire medical billers and coders with AAPC certification.
+However, some may allow new employees to earn certification shortly after being hired.

-AAPC provides gold-standard credentials for medical billing and coding professionals, including the Certified Professional Coder and Certified Professional Biller.
-Certification exams consist of 150-200 multiple-choice questions that assess proper application of codes and procedures.
-AAPC recommends an associate degree but requires no specific educational attainment for test takers.
+AAPC provides credentials for medical billing and coding professionals, including the certified professional coder and certified professional biller certifications.
+Certification exams consist of 150-200 multiple-choice questions, which assess an individual's ability to apply codes and procedures correctly.
+AAPC recommends that test-takers hold an associate degree before sitting for these exams.

-AAPC also offers specialized certification options like Certified Outpatient Coder (COC) and Certified Professional Coder-Payer (CPC-P).
+AAPC also offers specialized certification options like certified outpatient coder (COC) and certified professional coder-payer.
 COC candidates must have at least two years of medical coding experience.

 Continuing education is required to maintain AAPC certification.

-Medical billing and coding accredited online schools prepare graduates for a number of entry-level careers in the healthcare industry.
-Prior to pursuing employment, most graduates obtain professional certification from AACP, AMBA, or AHIMA.
-Job openings can be found in hospitals, physician's offices, or outpatient facilities.
+Medical billing and coding accredited online schools prepare graduates for many entry-level careers in the healthcare industry.
+Prior to pursuing employment, many graduates obtain professional certification from AACP, AMBA, or AHIMA.
+Job openings can be found in hospitals, physicians' offices, or outpatient facilities.

-Take a look at three career options for graduates below.
+Take a look at three common career options for graduates below.

 Medical records technicians manage and organize patient records and other health information data.
 Using various classification systems, these professionals code and categorize information, assisting with insurance reimbursements, clinical database upkeep, and maintenance of patients' medical histories.
 They ensure the accuracy, accessibility, and security of both electronic and hard-copy files.

-Education requirements for entry-level positions vary, but some employers prefer candidates with a two-year degree and relevant experience in a billing office.
-Billing and posting clerks in the medical industry need to understand medical terminology and must have excellent communication and computer skills.
+Education requirements for entry-level positions vary, but employers may prefer candidates with a two-year degree and relevant experience in a billing office.
+Billing and posting clerks in the medical industry must understand medical terminology and have strong communication and computer skills.

 Medical assistants handle a variety of administrative and clinical tasks in healthcare facilities.
-Tasks may include recording patient history, measuring vital signs, giving injections or medication, and scheduling appointments.
-In larger practices, these professionals may specialize exclusively in administrative work, providing an ideal career for those with a degree in medical billing and coding.
+Duties may include recording patient history, measuring vital signs, giving injections or medication, and scheduling appointments.
+In larger practices, these professionals may specialize exclusively in administrative work, providing an attractive career for those with a degree in medical billing and coding.

 Highly informative resources to keep your education journey on track.